 7. Create content and use it

 Content marketing is the process of creating articles, how-to pages, FAQ pages, and blogs to educate your clients and strengthen your SEO practices.
 You can even create content on Instagram, TikTok, and other social media platforms and put it on your site.
 But don't just post content and wait for someone to read it.
 Send it to agents, start a newsletter, or use the articles as scripts for social media content.
-Think of ways to reuse and stretch your content farther.
-In this video below, we used a blog article as a script for a YouTube video.
+Think of ways to reuse and stretch your content further.
+In the video below, we used a blog article as a script for a YouTube video.
 Later, we used a shorter version in our Instagram reels.

 8. Hire out